sswam/allemande/doc/nsfw/intro.md

 - Basp: photorealistic finetune of SDXL for SFW and NSFW, diversity.
 - Ilus: NSFW image generation with a cartoon / anime style (Illustrious XL)
 - Irus: NSFW image generation with a realistic style (Illustrious Realism)

-- When talking to a tool like an AI art model, start a line with their name, using an @ sign and a comma:
+- When talking to a tool like an AI art model, start a line with their name, using an @ sign:
 ```
-@Coni, 1girl, 25 years old, nude, flowers [P2]
+@Jily, a dog in the snow [L1]
 ```
 - Be patient, it can take a little while depending on the quality and the load on the GPU.